ONSdigital/ssdc-rm-acceptance-tests/README.md

 ENV=<YOUR_ENV_SUFFIX> ./run_gke.sh
 ```

 **NB:** assumes infrastructure and RM services exist in respective projects.
-RH tests are skipped.

 By default, this will run the core RM tests, you can run the full suite of RM regression tests with: